Taliban and U.S. claim significant progress in talks but no agreement

 One Western official said the “wishes of the Afghan government and people rate pretty low” in Washington’s calculations.

 “The fear of being sold out is palpable among Afghans.
-But Ambassador Khalilzad is enormously talented and well aware of his place in history,” said David Sedney, a former senior U.S. defense official and now senior associate at the Center for Strategic and International Studies.
+But Ambassador Khalilzad is enormously talented and well aware of his place in history.
+He will not go down in history as having sold out Afghanistan,” said David Sedney, a former senior U.S. defense official and now senior associate at the Center for Strategic and International Studies.

 Even as talks have progressed over the past few months, the Taliban have kept up attacks on the Afghan government, including a devastating assault targeting an intelligence office on Monday.